diegozanon/blode/README.md

 ## Blog posts

-Blog posts should be created using the [Markdown](http://en.wikipedia.org/wiki/Markdown) markup language and you can use your favorite editor to this.
+Blog posts should be created inside the **raw** folder using the [Markdown](http://en.wikipedia.org/wiki/Markdown) markup language and you can use your favorite editor for this.
 If you don't have one, I suggest: [stackedit.io](https://stackedit.io)

 blode requires that each post uses the following format: